tytydraco/yessleep/out/Arctica.md

 "What do you reckon it is," I asked.

 The three of us looked on, not a word exchanged between us as the bits kept coming out.
 Watching the steam grow thicker with each tug, until the end was exposed, clearing the hole and clipping itself into the Dowler like a guillotine.
-We stood there in silence as our eyes were glued to the end.
+We stood there in silence as our brains tried to make sense of what we were seeing.

 "It's not mine," London said.